pydanny/pydanny-event-notes/KiwiPycon2011/lightning_talks.rst

 by Ben Healey

 * Rant about Amazon US not allowing the outside world to participate because of terrorists
-* Then talked about various services
+* Then talked about various services like http://crowdflower.com/

 Web Socket
 ==========